landock/music-curation-frontend/README.md

 ```

 ```
-hygen container new --name [NAME]
+hygen container new --name NAME

 Generates a React container and a test.

   NAME          The container name in kebab-case (required).
 ```

 ```
-hygen module new --name [NAME] --action [ACTION]
+hygen module new --name NAME --action ACTION

-Generates a Redux module (using ducks pattern) and a test.
+Generates a Redux module that bundles reducers, action types, and actions, as well as a test file.

   NAME          The module name in kebab-case (required).
   ACTION        An action name in kebab-case (optional).

+We're using the Ducks proposal as a reference - https://github.com/erikras/ducks-modular-redux
 ```